Country

 The Smart, Simple Choice for Your German Trip

-While a physical prepaid SIM card is still a functional way to get online in Germany, it comes with outdated hassles—namely, the mandatory registration process, the airport price gouging, and the time wasted in queues.
-For the vast majority of modern travelers, the choice is clear.
+While a physical prepaid SIM card is still a functional way to get online in Germany, it comes with a considerable amount of friction and bureaucracy, especially with the strict registration laws.
+International roaming remains an expensive and often inefficient choice for staying connected abroad.

 Written by